One-pot Mac and Cheese

 Cheese for mac and cheese…

-Cheddar: Sharp cheddar cheese adds plenty of flavor and melts beautifully, but the recipe is very flexible and almost any melting cheese such as gouda, gruyere, Monterey jack, and fontina would work just fine.
+Cheddar: Sharp cheddar cheese adds plenty of flavor and melts beautifully, but the recipe is very flexible; almost any melting cheese, such as Gouda, Gruyère, Monterey Jack, or Fontina, would work just fine.

-Cream cheese: I add cream cheese to make it ultra creamy.
-Either block or cream cheese tub can be used for this recipe.
-I used Philadelphia, but any nice full fat cream cheese would do.
+Cream cheese: I add it to make it ultra-creamy.
+Either a block or a cream cheese tub can be used for this recipe.
+I used Philadelphia, but any nice full-fat cream cheese would do.
 If you have any cream cheese leftovers, don’t forget to check out my cream cheese recipes.

-Parmesan cheese: Although parmesan cheese is not classic ingredient for mac and cheese recipe, I LOVE it.
-Freshly grated aged Parmesan cheese will melt wonderfully into the cheese sauce adding its nutty, savory flavor.
+Parmesan cheese: Although it’s not a classic ingredient in a mac and cheese recipe, I LOVE it.
+Freshly grated aged Parmesan cheese will melt wonderfully into the cheese sauce, adding its nutty, savory flavor.
 But I leave it optional.

 Look at how creamy and wonderful this is?!